isomerpages/govtech-gobusiness-main/_start-a-business/2d-register-your-business.md

       **Pre-requisites**
       - All position holders must be at least 18 years old
       - Must comprise of one local director who is either a Singapore Citizen, Singapore Permanent Resident or an EntrePass Holder, and residing in Singapore
-      - Must comprise of at least one director, one company secretary and one shareholder
+      - Must comprise of at least 1 director, 1 company secretary and 1 shareholder
       - All partners or authorised representatives must endorse the application before payment can be made
       - Foreigners will need to engage the services of a registered filing agent (e.g. a law firm, accounting firm or corporate secretarial firm) to submit the online application on your behalf.